Belle Isle sits in the Detroit River between Michigan and Canada, but it is purely a U.S. icon and a historical park, unlike many in America today.

 Many consider this “the” place on Belle Isle, and you can often find it swarming with people.
 It’s a favorite place to take pictures with the setting sun as a backdrop.

 Designed by architect Cass Gilbert, the fountain was supposed to cost $200k and be completed in 1925.
-It was completed on time, but at $500k, in true Detroit style.
+It was completed on time, but over budget at $500k, in true Detroit style.

 There was controversy too.
-It seemed Scott was not well-loved and didn’t have any friends or family to leave his money.
-When he died, he donated it to Detroit with the stipulation that they build a fountain in his honor.
+It seemed Scott was unloved and had no friends or family to leave his money.
+When he died, he donated it to Detroit, stipulating that they build a fountain in his honor.
 People were upset that such an unsavory fellow would have a monument on the island.
 But the city wanted that money and built it anyway.
-And now there is a nice fountain in the park that almost nobody knows the history of anyway.
+And now there is a lovely fountain in the park that almost nobody knows the history of anyway.

 The white marble lower bowl of the fountain is 510 ft, and the main spray shoots 125 into the air.
 A statue of Scott sits alongside the fountain.
 Lion figures and images of Detroit adorn it.